andrewhollands/aio-pv-sensor/README.md

 ```
 sudo ln -s /usr/share/phpmyadmin
 ```
+## ESP32
+ESP32 is a multipurpose microcontroller that meets the needs of our AIO PV Sensor design and more.
+Our design will implement two (2) ESP32 devices: one (the "sensing node") will be used to collect and wirelessly transmit hardwired data from a thermocouple, pyranometer, voltage sensor and current sensor, and the other will be used as an Wi-Fi access point (the "access point") to allow communication between the other ESP32 device and the Raspberry Pi device.
+The sensing node will house a [program written in C](https://github.com/andrewhollands/aio-pv-sensor/blob/main/esp-poster.c) that will convert analog values to digital values where necesssary and then organize collected values into a [HTTP post](https://github.com/andrewhollands/aio-pv-sensor/blob/main/post-esp-data.php), which will be interfaced with the [MySQL database/HTML webpage](https://github.com/andrewhollands/aio-pv-sensor/blob/main/esp-data.php) housed on the Raspberry Pi's web server.
+The access point will also house a [program written in C](https://github.com/andrewhollands/aio-pv-sensor/blob/main/esp-access-point.c) that enables the ESP32 device to act as a Wi-Fi access point for multiple wireless device connections.
 ## Wrap-Up
 The Apache2 web server can be accessed by navigating to the Raspberry Pi's IP address in a web browser.
 By default, the Raspberry Pi's IP address will be dynamically assigned each time it connects to a Wi-Fi network.
 We have managed to have the Raspberry Pi be assigned one of two possible IP addresses: `192.168.4.2` and `192.168.4.3`.